pic-protocol/pic-prototyping/README.md

 - PIC execution flows
 - Cross-service authority propagation
 - Integration with OAuth / IdP systems
-- Confused Deputy prevention in real SaaS architectures
+- Confused Deputy prevention in real cloud native architectures

 ⚠️ **This repository is NOT the PIC Spec and is NOT normative.**